Marquis of Huntly (1811 EIC ship): Career

+For the entire voyage to China, after the accident with Marquis of Ely, and back, 40 extra men were employed to operate her pumps.
+When Marquis of Huntly went into the dock on her return to England it was discovered that the "butt end" of one of her bow planks had been pushed out of position for about eight or nine feet.
+Keeping her afloat had cost her owners £7,000.

 EIC voyage #4 (1817–1819): Captain MacLeod sailed from the Downs on 31 December 1817, bound for Bombay and China.
 Marquis of Huntly reached Bombay on 12 May and Malacca on 5 August; she arrived at Whampoa on 26 August.
 Homeward bound, she crossed the Second Bar on 11 November, reached the Cape on 1 February 1819 and St Helena on 23 February 1817, and arrived at the Downs on 5 May.

 EIC voyage #5 (1820–1821): Captain MacLeod sailed from the Downs on 5 March 1820, bound for Bombay and China.
 Marquis of Huntly reached Johanna on 21 May, and Bombay on 7 June.
 She sailed up to Bengal, reaching the New Anchorage on August.
 She reached Penang on 6 November and Singapore on 21 November; she arrived at Whampoa on 7 February 1821.
 Homeward bound, she crossed the Second Bar on 8 March, reached St Helena on 18 July, and arrived at the Downs on 9 September.